YikaiHao/DSC180_Webpage/index.md

 Word2Vec is the new vector embedding we generate.
 This model is a powerful NLP model to help us find not only the direct relationship between apps but also the cluster connection between apps using the graph, which is a different approach to solve the malware detection problem with HinDroid.

-Our Word2Vec takes $AA^t$ as an input and builds a graph based on the $AA^t$.
+Our Word2Vec takes AA as an input and builds a graph based on the AA.
 Therefore, the graph contains two components - applications and apis.
 We then generate sentences as our input for the Word2Vec model.
 Firstly, we randomly pick an app out, then we follow the path in the graph to search for the next api and app.
 We will end our path with an app.
 The length of the path will be a number randomly chosen within the range of maximum length.

-For example, with a maximum length of 5000 and a metapath $AA^t$, the possible text generated will be like:
+For example, with a maximum length of 5000 and a metapath AA, the possible text generated will be like:

 ```
 APP1 -> API234 -> APP34 -> API12 -> APP78 -> …